Ricci flows with bursts of unbounded curvature: Introduction

 Hamilton \cite{Ham82} and Shi \cite{Shi89} proved that given a complete Riemannian manifold $(\m,g_0)$ with bounded curvature, there exists a complete Ricci flow $g(t)$ on $\m$ for a short time, with $g(0)=g_0$ (see \cite{Top06} for an introduction to this topic).
 The curvature of this Ricci flow is initially bounded, and the flow can be extended until such time that the curvature becomes unbounded.

-Ricci flows with possibly \emph{unbounded} curvature in their initial condition and/or during the flow itself, were studied by the second author in \cite{Top10} in the special case of surfaces, and in \cite{GT11} we proved that one can always find a unique Ricci flow within a class of \emph{instantaneously complete} solutions starting at a completely arbitrary initial surface, whether complete or not, and whether of bounded curvature or not, which exists for a specific amount of time.
+Ricci flows with possibly \emph{unbounded} curvature in their initial condition and/or during the flow itself, were studied by the second author in \cite{Top10} in the special case of surfaces, and in \cite{GT11} we proved that one can always find an \emph{instantaneously complete} Ricci flow starting at a completely arbitrary initial surface, whether of unbounded curvature or not, or indeed whether complete or not, which exists for a specific amount of time, and in \cite{Top13} this solution was shown to be unique.
 More precisely, we proved:

-\begin{thm}[{Part of \cite[Theorem 1.3]{GT11}}] Let $\bigl(\Mf^2,g_0\bigr)$ be a smooth Riemannian surface which need not be complete, and could have unbounded curvature.
+\begin{thm}[{Part of \cite[Theorem 1.3]{GT11} and \cite[Theorem 1.1]{Top13}}] Let $\bigl(\Mf^2,g_0\bigr)$ be a smooth Riemannian surface which could have unbounded curvature or be incomplete.
 Depending on the conformal class, we define $T\in(0,\infty]$ by